feiyang233/NUS-EE5907/CA1-Q3/README.txt

 ##Attention##
 In log and binarization procession, use logistic.cdf(x) instead of sigmoid() to avoid overflow.
 And use np.linalg.pinv(HH)*greg to avoid singular matrix.

-After deadline, I will upload the python file.